Go Back Up

 You calculate affordability using an employee’s salary and the share they must pay toward the cost of a monthly health insurance premium—whether that be for employer-sponsored group coverage or for the lowest-cost silver plan for that employee’s age and geographic rating area2.

-In 2024, for a health plan to be “affordable,” employees can’t pay more than 8.39% of their annual household income for their healthcare coverage3.
-This is a decrease from the 2023 threshold of 9.12%.
+In 2025, for a health plan to be “affordable,” employees can’t pay more than 9.02% of their annual household income for their healthcare coverage3.
+This is an increase from the 2024 threshold of 8.39%.

 Individual coverage HRA (ICHRA) affordability